-On June 16, 2015, the Company invested \$1,750 in IOBS' Series A preferred stock and therefore has a variable interest in IOBS.
+On June 16, 2015, the Company invested \$1,750 in Innovative Oncology Business Solutions, Inc. ("IOBS") in exchange for 1,750,000 shares of IOBS's Series A preferred stock.
+IOBS offers community oncology practices an alternative medical home model for oncology patients that improves health outcomes, enhances patient care experiences and significantly reduces costs of care.
 The shares of preferred stock represent 35.0% of the outstanding equity of IOBS on an as-converted basis.
 The Company applied the cost method to account for its investment because the preferred stock is not considered in-substance common stock, is not considered a debt instrument as the Company cannot unilaterally demand redemption of the preferred stock and the preferred stock does not have a readily determinable fair value.

-As of September 30, 2016, IOBS was considered a variable interest entity.
+As of March 31, 2017 and December 31, 2016, IOBS was considered a variable interest entity.
 The Company is not the primary beneficiary of IOBS because it only has the right to elect two of five directors.
 All major decisions of IOBS require the majority vote by the members of the board of directors, including decisions made to manage the business including hiring and firing of officers and other critical management functions.
 Therefore, the Company does not consolidate IOBS.